Annytomica/Portfolio/README.md

 The design has thumbnails with drop shadow, to attract attention and create the impression they are hovering on the page and highlight they are individual elements.

 #### Portfolio
 This is the largest page.
-It showcases all the projects.
+It showcases all 4 projects.
 Each project has 2-4 images or video that best summarise the project.
 This is accompanied by one paragraph that provides a clear and succinct description of the project.
 Care is taken to not assume technical knowledge of the topic so that the information is accessible to everyone.
 ![portfolio]()
-The Big Data and Neuroscience projects have youtube videos embedded that help summarise the information.
+The Big Data and Neuroscience projects have youtube videos embedded that help summarise key information.

 The Genome Engineering and Front End projects have a mix of large and small images on large screens.
 The large images are replaced with small format images on small screens to enable efficient viewing.

-On large screens the images are presented in a row but as the screen size decreases they are stacked in columns, first at small laptop (992px) and then again at mobile (400px).

 #### Publications
-This is a simple yet visually boring page.
+This is a simple yet (sadly) visually boring page.
 Its importance is that it allows linking the portfolio projects to the relevant publications plus a general overview of Anny Devoy’s research output.
 ![publications](assets/readme/readme_publications.png)
 All publications are open access, which means anyone can access and read the papers without being blocked by a paywall.
 External links to access the full paper are provided for each publication.